Susquehanna SPCA moves into new home

 INDEX — Thirty-six dogs and 15 cats moved into their new home Thursday, July 15, at the Susquehanna SPCA’s new headquarters, just a mile north of the former building in Hyde Park.

-A ribbon-cutting ceremony will be held at 10:45 a.m.
-Saturday, July 17, featuring remarks from SQSPCA Executive Director Stacie Haynes, state Sen. Peter Oberacker, Assemblymen Chris Tague and John Salka and New York state Agriculture and Markets Commissioner Richard Ball.
+A ribbon-cutting ceremony was held Saturday, July 17, featuring remarks from SQSPCA Executive Director Stacie Haynes, state Sen. Peter Oberacker, Assemblymen Chris Tague and John Salka and state Agriculture and Markets Commissioner Richard Ball.

-An open house with staff-guided tours of the new facility will follow until 4 p.m.

-“We’re getting down to the final pieces and it’s all coming together,” Haynes said Thursday.
+“We’re getting down to the final pieces and it’s all coming together,” Haynes said Thursday before the official opening.
 “This is a dream come true.”

 The 11,000-square-foot shelter was constructed in just under two years, according to Haynes.
 The $6.2 million facility was funded by several thousand dollars from more than 125 donors, and the sale of the previous property to the Finger Lakes-based Montezuma Winery.